tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 **What if you generated Python code or bytecode?** This doesn't even require writing the interpreter in RPython, but it does require writing a compiler from `Value` graphs to Python (bytecode).
 Could PyPy compile *this* effectively?

+## Follow-up post

+I wrote a [second post](/blog/vectorizing-ml-models/) about compiling ML!
+It's about automatically vectorizing the scalar IR.